-There is also a range of special contact lenses that keep the eyes more hydrated than standard contacts.
+Ask us about special contact lenses that can help keep your eyes more hydrated than standard contacts.

 Eye Dryness – Too Few Tears

-You don’t have to put up with dry eye symptoms!
-Dr. Alison Weisbeck and Dr. Pearl Motkoski at Eye Health Centre in St. Albert will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
-Contact us to schedule an appointment.
+No need to put up with dry eye anymore!
+Dr. Alison Weisbeck and Dr. Pearl Motkoski in St. Albert will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
+Contact us to schedule your appointment.